tylersayvetz/data-structures-and-algorithms/code-challenges/linked-list/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->

-All of the functions in the Linked list class are O(n) time-complexity, with one exeption.
-'Insert' is O(1) expensive.
+All of the functions in the Linked list class are O(n) time-complexity, with two exeptions.
+'Insert' is O(1) expensive and kthFromEnd() is 3 * O(n).
 SO that's cool.
 If you have a log of nodes to stick on to the end of a linked list, it is much more efficient to reverse your list, INSERT (instead of append) all of the nodes, and then reverse it back.

+The kthFromEnd function approaches the problem of not being able to traverse a LL in reverse by reverseing the LL, traversing it forwards, and then reverseing it back.